 Due to COVID-19, the APEGS office is closed and staff is working remotely until further notice.
 Our response time may be longer than usual.
 We appreciate your patience, and we apologize for the inconvenience.

 Professional Practice Exam

-It is required that you pass the professional practice exam as part of the qualification for registration as a professional member.
-The exam is on Canadian law, ethics and professional practice, and it is not a technical exam.
+It is required that you pass the PPE as part of the qualification for registration as a professional member or an engineering or geoscience licensee.
+The exam is on Canadian law, ethics and professional practice, and is not a technical exam.

 Please read this entire web page carefully before completing the application form below.

 Before you can apply for the exam, you must be registered with APEGS as:

 - an Engineering or Geoscience Licensee Applicant, having completed, or in the process of completing the Licensee probation period, and have received a letter from the Registrar granting you permission to write the exam.

 Registration deadlines, seminar and exam dates: